careerbuilder/DataScienceAPIDocumentation/CompanyJobTitles.md

 }
 ```

-`company_id` is required. `country` is optional and defaults 'US' if not specified.
+`company_id` is required. `country` is optional and defaults to 'US' if not specified.
 Currently
-supported coutries are:
+supported countries are:

 - US
 - UK